All the 5 Different Types of Gorillas in Africa: (With Photos 2024)

 This gorilla subspecies is the most widespread and has the largest population of individuals.
 These are found within Congo and Cameroon area and they live in different habitats including rainforests and swamps.
 Physically they are smaller compared to other gorilla subspecies, with wider skulls, smaller ears, brown grey coats and reddish brown chests.
 Their exact population is not known since a number of them leave within the depth of the verdant Forest within their habitats.
 Nonetheless, they are also considered an endangered species with poaching and encroachment on their natural habitat being the largest challenge they face.

 Similarities and Differences between the eastern gorillas and western gorillas (All 5 Different Types of Gorillas in Africa)

 Both species of gorillas live in the tropical as well as subtropical area of Africa; however one would wonder what is the major difference between these two gorilla species?
 Well the biggest difference between these two is the sound they use while communicating as well as the size of their nose.
 In addition, the Eastern gorillas generally appear bigger in size compared to their Western counterparts.

-the greatest challenge the gorilla species has suffered is the loss of their natural habitat due to human activities such as infrastructure development, agriculture and clearing fielding for grazing livestock to mention just a few that all result into deforestation.
+The greatest challenge the gorilla species have suffered is the loss of their natural habitat due to human activities such as infrastructure development, agriculture and clearing fielding for grazing livestock, to mention just a few that all result into deforestation.
 In addition poaching of the forest giants for their meat as well as for illegal trade on the black market